message/iata/DK.md

 - passengers with a COVID-19 vaccination certificate issued in Albania, Andorra, Australia, Canada, Chile, Chinse Taipei, Colombia, Hong Kong (SAR China), Israel, Japan, Korea (Rep.), Lebanon, Macao (SAR China), Mexico, Monaco, New Zealand, North Macedonia (Rep.), Rwanda, San Marino, Serbia, Singapore, Switzerland, Thailand, Turkey, USA, United Kingdom, Vatican City (Holy See) or an EEA Member State.
 The certificate must show that they were fully vaccinated at least 2 weeks and at most 8 months before departure.
 Vaccines accepted are AstraZeneca (Vaxzevria), Janssen, Moderna and Pfizer-BioNTech.
 They must not arrive from Argentina, Botswana, Colombia, Costa Rica, Cuba, Eswatini, Fiji, Iran, Iraq, Lesotho, Libya, Malawi, Malaysia, Mozambique, Namibia, Panama, Russian Fed., South Africa, Tunisia, Zambia or Zimbabwe.
 Details can be found at <a href="https://tinyurl.com/9xbu483d">https://tinyurl.com/9xbu483d</a> ;
 - effective 1 September 2021, passengers traveling to Faroe Islands (FAE).
 4. Passengers could be subject to self-isolation for 10 days.
 Details can be found at <a href="https://tinyurl.com/9xbu483d">https://tinyurl.com/9xbu483d</a> .
-- This does not apply to residents of Albania, Andorra, Australia, Canada, Chile, Chinese Taipei, Colombia, Hong Kong (SAR China), Israel, Japan, Korea (Rep.), Lebanon, Macao (SAR China), Mexico, Monaco, New Zealand, North Macedonia (Rep.), Rwanda, San Marino, Serbia, Singapore, Switzerland, Thailand, Turkey, USA, United Kingdom, Vatican City (Holy See) and an EEA Member State with a COVID-19 vaccination certificate issued in their country of residence.
+- This does not apply to:
+- residents of Albania, Andorra, Australia, Canada, Chile, Chinese Taipei, Colombia, Hong Kong (SAR China), Israel, Japan, Korea (Rep.), Lebanon, Macao (SAR China), Mexico, Monaco, New Zealand, North Macedonia (Rep.), Rwanda, San Marino, Serbia, Singapore, Switzerland, Thailand, Turkey, USA, United Kingdom, Vatican City (Holy See) and an EEA Member State with a COVID-19 vaccination certificate issued in their country of residence.
 The certificate must show that they were fully vaccinated at least 2 weeks and at most 8 months before departure.
 Vaccines accepted are AstraZeneca (Vaxzevria), Janssen, Moderna and Pfizer-BioNTech.
-They must not arrive from Argentina, Botswana, Colombia, Costa Rica, Cuba, Eswatini, Fiji, Iran, Iraq, Lesotho, Libya, Malawi, Malaysia, Mozambique, Namibia, Panama, Russian Fed., South Africa, Tunisia, Zambia or Zimbabwe.
-Details can be found at <a href="https://tinyurl.com/9xbu483d">https://tinyurl.com/9xbu483d</a> .
+Details can be found at <a href="https://tinyurl.com/9xbu483d">https://tinyurl.com/9xbu483d</a> ;
+- passengers traveling to Greenland with a vaccination certificate showing that they were fully vaccinated.
+Vaccines accepted are AstraZeneca (Vaxzevria), Janssen, Moderna and Pfizer-BioNTech (Comirnaty).
-5. Passengers traveling to Greenland must have a COVID-19 vaccination certificate showing that they were fully vaccinated at least 14 days before departure.
+5. Passengers traveling to Greenland must have a COVID-19 vaccination certificate showing that they were fully vaccinated.
 Vaccines accepted are AstraZeneca (Vaxzevria), Janssen, Moderna and Pfizer-BioNTech (Comirnaty).
 - This does not apply to:
 - passengers younger than 18 years;
 - residents of Greenland.